 The National Archery in the Schools Program® (NASP®) is a non-profit 501(c)(3) that aims to improve academic performance, various outdoor skills, and shooting sports participation by providing opportunities for students in grades 4-12 to participate in archery at their local school.
 To date, over 7.2 million youth have participated in the program which is safe, helps build student self-esteem, and introduces students to the shooting sports.

 More than 2 million students in 47 states, 8 provinces and 11 countries participate in the National Archery in Schools Program® (NASP®) annually.
 NASP® is a non-profit 501(c)(3) for students in grades 4-12.
 School archery programs are safe, build student self-esteem, and introduce kids and families to shooting sports through target archery.
 These programs are popular with teachers because success in archery can be achieved by students of all genders, abilities, and backgrounds, and, according to teachers, participation in NASP® improves student grades, behavior, and school attendance.
-An estimated 14 million kids have participated in archery through school programs, and an estimated 50-81% of those students go on to buy personal archery equipment, 65% of them indicate that they intend on being a lifetime archer, and 27% of them report buying a hunting license.13 Despite over 13,000 schools participating in NASP®, there remains an opportunity for the program to continue expanding to more schools each year.
+An estimated 14 million kids have participated in archery through school programs, and an estimated 50-81% of those students go on to buy personal archery equipment, 65% of them indicate that they intend on being a lifetime archer, and 27% of them report buying a hunting license.
+With over 13,000 schools participating in NASP®, it has become a successful program and every year there are more opportunities for the program to expand to new schools.

 Points of Interest